-The visit areas will be allocated each month by Corporate Nursing to the visit teams, the aim being that each area receives a maximum of 6 visits per year.
+The visit areas will be allocated each month by Corporate Nursing to the visit teams, the aim being that each area receives 6 visits per year.
 Corporate Nursing will ensure that a record is kept of all visits and ensure that all aspects of the visits are recorded to establish themes and trends.